-4.1 Type Inference
+4.1 DDL Type Inference

 Now that we have characterized the DDLs of combinator implementations, we can search for distributed implementations of input programs by exploring different combinations of combinator implementations.
 Here each combinator application in a program can use a different implementation.
 We use type inference to find a valid assignment of data distributions for a given choice of combinator implementations, if one exists.
+For a concrete example, see the DDL types inferred for our our running mmul example in Sect.
+5.